What is Millet:

 Types of Millets:

 There are nine types of millets grown in India.
-This crop is divided into two main categories – major and minor millets depending upon the size and area of production.
+This crop is divided into two main categories – major and minor millets depending on the size and area of production.
 Sorghum and Pearl Millet come under major millets and the rest are the minor millets (Foxtail Millet, Little Millet, Barnyard Millet, Finger Millet, Kodo Millet, Proso Millet, and Browntop Millet).

 Teff and Fonio are the other two millets grown in Africa.
 In India, few farmers are growing these millets.